-Problems in your marriage will become obvious during a quarantine
+Problems in your marriage will become evident during a quarantine.

-With that said, problems within your family may become exacerbated by a number of issues related to being at home with your family for an extended period of time.
+With that said, problems within your family may become exacerbated by several issues related to being at home with your family for an extended period.
 For one, your typical busy schedule may have caused you to be out of your home more than you were in it.
-As a result you may have been able to paper Mache over any relational issues that you and your spouse had been having.
+As a result, you may have been able to paper Mache over any relational issues you and your spouse had been having.

-Only seeing one another for an hour or two before bed and then hitting the road the next morning could cause you all to think that there aren’t any problems in your marriage.
-Continuous contact during a quarantine probably put an end to any illusions you had about the strength of your marriage.
+Only seeing one another for an hour or two before bed and then hitting the road the following day could cause you all to think that there aren't any problems in your marriage.
+Continuous contact during a quarantine probably put an end to any illusions you had about the strength of your wedding.

-Another issue that I have seen create huge problems for people in marriages that are teetering on the brink of divorce is a sudden loss of income.
-You and your spouse may have been doing ok in your marriage when times were good economically.
-Both of you may have had incomes that allowed the bills to be paid, credit cards to be kept up with and “fun stuff” to be purchased without second thought.
+Another issue that I have seen create enormous problems for people in marriages teetering on the brink of divorce is a sudden loss of income.
+You and your spouse may have been doing ok at your wedding when times were good economically.
+Both of you may have had payments that allowed the bills to be paid, credit cards to be kept up with, and "fun stuff" to be purchased without a second thought.

-Cut to our current economic situation as a city, state and nation and we would all agree that times have been rather tough.
-A loss of a job or even the loss of your prior income due to a cutback in hours or rate of pay could cause the stress level inside your marriage to reach a peak.
-At that point, little disagreements can turn into arguments.
+Cut to our current economic situation as a city, state, and nation, and we would all agree that times have been somewhat challenging.
+A loss of a job or even the loss of your prior income due to a cutback in hours or pay rate could cause the stress level inside your marriage to reach a peak.
+At that point, minor disagreements can turn into arguments.
 Arguments can turn into fights.
 Fights could turn into a call to a divorce attorney.

-The other issue to consider during this time is the fact that the courts are closed to hearings and trials for the foreseeable future.
-While some matters may be able to go before a judge in a hearing via electronic means (the computer), the courthouses are closed, and normal hearing schedules are up in the air for now.
-Meaning: even if you wanted to, it would be difficult to get before a judge and have your matter addressed.
+The other issue to consider during this time is that the courts are closed to hearings and trials for the foreseeable future.
+While some matters may be able to go before a judge in a hearing via electronic means (the computer), the courthouses are closed, and regular hearing schedules are up in the air for now.
+Meaning: even if you wanted to, it would not be easy to get before a judge and have your matter addressed.

-With all of this said, there is probably no better time than now to consider why a collaborative divorce may be best for you and your spouse.
-For those who are unfamiliar with what a collaborative divorce is, let’s go over the basics of this process so that you are in the know.
+With all of this said, there is probably a no better time than now to consider why a collaborative divorce may be best for you and your spouse.
+For those unfamiliar with what collaborative divorce is, let's go over the basics of this process so that you are in the know.